AyeAreEm/web-cubetimer/readme.md

 ## TODO:
     - get all algs and then load them in the timer temp
-    - calculate ao5, ao12 and ao100. maybe save pb to localstorage
+    - calculate ao5, ao12 and ao100. maybe save pb to localStorage